(Updated May, 2022 for transition from Tiemme to Autolinee Toscane bus service.)

-It is common to visit Siena from nearby Florence (Firenze) by taking the train or bus, and I highly recommend either to avoid the hassles of driving (for those not used to it).
+It is common to visit Siena from nearby Florence (Firenze) by taking the train or bus, and either is recommended to avoid the hassles of driving (for those not used to it).
 While either approach works fine, the bus drops you directly at Siena’s main bus station, Piazza Gramsci (sometimes labled Via Tozzi, for the street it’s located on).
 This is within easier walking distance of Siena’s historic center (centro storico) than the train station, which is below and outside the city.
-This post provides basic information about the rather obscure bus station in Florence and how to navigate the Tiemme regional bus system, whether you are headed to Siena or elsewhere.
-After you’ve mastered the bus system once, you’ll be off and running anywhere the Tiemme bus goes.
+This post provides basic information about the rather obscure bus station in Florence and how to navigate the Autolinee regional bus system, whether you are headed to Siena or elsewhere.
+After you’ve mastered the bus system once, you’ll be off and running anywhere the regional Autolinee buses go.

 Firenze Bus Station Location (not always obvious for newcomers)

-Basically the bus station is located one block left of the train station (Firenze S.M.N.) but is poorly signed if one is not right in front of it.
-When looking at Google Maps or an equivalent map app, you can type in either Autostazione Busitalia Srl or Busitalia SITA Nord Autostazione.
+Basically the bus station is located one block left of the train station (Firenze S.M.N.) as you face the front, but the bus station (Autostazione Sita Firenze) is poorly signed unless you are right in front.
+When looking at Google Maps or an equivalent map app, you can type in either Autostazione Busitalia Srl or Autostazione Sita Firenze.
 You will see the bus station (or terminal) located as shown on my screenshot of the map below.
 There should be various images of the facility to the left of the actual (Google) map online, so I suggest scrolling through those to gain some visuals.
-Buses essentially enter a building facade through a hole in the wall, with a smaller pedestrian entrance just to the right.
+Buses essentially enter the building facade through a hole in the wall, with a smaller pedestrian entrance just to the right.
 (This confused me so much, I wrote a story about it in my book, Living the Palio).
 Here’s the location per Google Maps (below).
 The front of Firenze S.M.N. is to the right on the map.
 The larger red dot indicates the entrance to the bus station to the left across the street.

 Ticket Purchase, Schedules, and Boarding

 From the street entrance, the bus ticket counter, convenience store, snack bar, and restrooms are to the left, where many of the regional buses park.
 Each bus stall is numbered above the space.
 For the bus to Siena or any Tiemme buses, you can purchase the ticket(s) right before your trip if desired, though give yourself an extra 15 minutes in case of a long line at the counter during high times.
 Also, there are no assigned seats, and buses rarely, if ever, fill up entirely–if that happens, grab the next bus, only 30-60 minutes later during the day.
-I’ve never seen it happen during summer, but my sample is small).
+I’ve never seen buses fill up, even during summer, but my sample is small.

 (End of Post)